Air-Fryer Reuben Egg Rolls

 Spray egg rolls with nonstick spray.
 Place in the air fryer cooking basket in a single layer.
 (If they don’t all fit in a single layer, cook a second batch afterward.)

-Set air fryer to 392 degrees.
+Set air fryer to 390 degrees (or the nearest degree).
 Cook for 7 minutes, or until golden brown.

 MAKES 6 SERVINGS